Connor-Miller/loot/docs/adr/0028-git-interop-bridge.md

 resurrects files deleted upstream" warning for the no-arg adopt/reconcile merge: that merge now honors deletions. `adopt <version>`'s no-content-merge behavior keeps its own, independent rationale (discard a divergent line wholesale).

+## Amendment (#307): ingest composes over the full parent tree, or refuses; an aborted pass rolls its ingest back

+Hit live 2026-07-17, reconciling the primary after the #253 break-glass land: four ingested git-origin changes each recorded **only the paths their commit touched** — `loot diff` read the last one as a 162-file tree wipe — because the ingest composed the new manifest over `graph().tree(parent)` with `unwrap_or_default()`, and the mapped parent (landed from a lane) sat outside the primary's lineage-filtered load, so the base tree was silently empty.
+(The suspected `/`-vs-`\` mechanism was falsified: `PathBuf` comparison is component-wise, so either spelling matches.
+The recorded keys are still normalized to native components now, so an ingested manifest is spelled like a captured one.)
+Three rules close the hole:

+- **Full tree or refuse.** The ingest pulls the mapped parent's line in from the shared graph (`ingest_shared_lineage`, the #265 catch-up primitive; the trailer round-trip arm does the same before judging a change absent) and **refuses the pass** when the parent's tree still cannot be loaded.
+Only a true root commit composes over an empty tree.
+- **An aborted pass rolls its ingest back.** Each ingested change persists to the shared graph as it is minted, but its mark persists only with the end-of-pass spine (#201) — so an abort between (an ingest refusal, the
+  #275/#292 reconcile refusals) used to strand unmarked orphan heads, which
+  the next pass re-ingested under fresh ids and — worse — the next *snapshot* folded under the working change, making `anchor()` claim the dock covered git main while the disk never materialized it.
+Now the abort walks the pass's minted changes into the abandoned set (children first — the recovery ritual, mechanized), the spine stays untouched, and the re-run redoes the ingest cleanly.
+Once the reconcile has folded the ingested changes into the dock's line, rollback is no longer safe, so their marks persist immediately — never a persisted change without its mark past that point.
+- **Line endings: byte-faithful, no conversion.** loot stores and materializes exactly the bytes it is given, everywhere.
+An ingested blob carries the git commit's bytes (typically LF); a disk capture carries the working tree's bytes (possibly CRLF on Windows).
+The bridge deliberately does **no** `autocrlf`-style normalization in either direction: when a git-side commit re-records a path with different line endings, the ingest is an honest modification and the reconcile materializes those bytes over the disk.
+A repo that wants uniform endings enforces it at the working tree (editor config, `.gitattributes` on the GitHub side), not in the bridge.